unpoly/unpoly3-slides/index.md

 ------------------------------------

 When your own components is waiting for something async (e.g. a request or a timeout),\
-it may want to react when its element (or an ancestor) is aborted.
+it may want to react when its element (or an ancestor) is aborted.\

-Some use cases ffrom Unpoly's own features:

-- Polling stops when the reloading fragment is aborted
-- Pending validations are aborted when the observed field is aborted
+This can prevent race conditions in your app.